Facelift in Surrey, B.C.

-Extensive swelling, bruising and skin discoloration is very common and usually will subside within 3 weeks.
+Extensive swelling, bruising and skin discoloration are very common and usually will subside within 3 weeks.
 A special dressing is worn after surgery to reduce swelling and bruising.
-Bruising may be seen even to your chest area.
+Bruising may be seen even in your chest area.
 Many patients report a sense of tightness or numbness of the face and neck after facelift surgery, but this is temporary.

 It will take 6-12 months for you to see the final benefit of your facial surgery.

 As with any surgery, there are risks including infection, scarring, delayed wound healing, bruising, or bleeding.
 Complications specific to facial surgery are asymmetry, numb skin, and contour irregularities.
 However, all risks in this procedure are rare.
 They will all be discussed further during your consultation.

 If you believe that you may benefit from facelift surgery and would like to schedule a consultation with one of our plastic surgeons, please contact our Surrey office today.